 Exploration of various wines/beers from around the world.
-Class includes beverage evaluation and tasting for serious students who will benefit professionally from this knowledge.
-Primarily for Hotel/Restaurant students, but others will be considered.
+Class includes beverage evaluation and tasting for serious students who will benefit

 Practicum II

 Designed to provide the student with supervised on-the-job training, exposure to organizational, management, internal workings and services offered through an approved agency.
 A contract between the university, the student, and the employer provides the beginning groundwork.
 Goals, evaluations, a review of skill and a study of the organization are designed to provide a realistic learning experience.